LoginRadius/engineering-portal/content/blog/e2e-testing-with-jest-puppeteer/index.md

 ## Testing

 Now we can begin writing our tests.
-In this example we'll begin with writing a basic test to check the title of the page opened.
+In this example, we'll begin with writing a basic test to check the title of the page opened.
 Now head over to the tests folder defined and create a file `title.test.js`.
 As you might have noticed `.test.js` would be the file extension of the jest tests defined.

 This is what a typical `title.test.js` would look like: